svgeesus/EuroMPE/Duophonic/MIDI.md

 > However, the Osmose will function perfectly well as an MPE or basic MIDI controller.
 It does that by deriving velocity data (or MPE Strike Value) from the initial key touch, and various types of channel or polyphonic pressure from the aftertouch.
 An ‘Ext MIDI’ mode, with a dedicated button, toggles the Osmose’s interface entirely over to MIDI control functions.
 And then a handful of dedicated MIDI control profiles are provided, including a full MPE implementation, ‘classic keyboard’ (which turns off all expressive features except velocity and channel aftertouch), and ‘poly aftertouch’ (which gives good compatibility with synths like the Oberheim OB‑6 that offer this response, but not full MPE).
 The point in the key dip at which notes trigger varies between modes: higher/earlier for MPE, and lower/later for ‘classic keyboard’.
 That’s some real sophistication, and very nicely considered.

-See also the section [**14-bit Controllers are Flawed**](https://www.hakenaudio.com/mpe) and [Control Voltage Converter (CVC) for Analog Synthesizers](https://www.hakenaudio.com/voltage-converter) which has W,X,Y,Z outputs on four channels, and similar [Evaton Technologies µCVC](https://www.evatontechnologies.com/mcvc).
+See also the section [**14-bit Controllers are Flawed**](https://www.hakenaudio.com/mpe) and [Control Voltage Converter (CVC) for Analog Synthesizers](https://www.hakenaudio.com/voltage-converter) which has W,X,Y,Z outputs on four channels (using I2C, oddly), and similar [Evaton Technologies µCVC](https://www.evatontechnologies.com/mcvc).

 Useful discussion on [Osmose, CC87, CC74 for 14-bit output](https://community.vcvrack.com/t/osmose-expressive-e/19100/9)